digital-land/digital-land-gcloud-shell-pipeline-runner/README.md

 -----
  **NOTE 2**: All steps from 05 onwards need to be run inside a virtual environment because the dependencies were installed inside it to avoid conflicts.
-The easy way to check if are in a virtual env is by looking at your terminal, it should show your home folder inside parantheses as the first thing at the active line.
+The easy way to check if you are in a virtual env is by looking at your terminal, it should show your home folder inside parantheses as the first thing on the left of the active line.
 My home folder is 'henrique_farina', so I see:

     (henrique_farina) henrique_farina@cloudshell:~$
     this means: